Trần Thanh Vân (physicist): Rencontres

 Trần Thanh Vân has become internationally renowned as the organizer of scientific meetings, in particular for the series Rencontres de Moriond, Rencontres de Blois and Rencontres du Vietnam.

 Rencontres de Moriond

 The first meeting took place at Moriond in the French Alps in 1966.

-This was the very prototype of winter conferences, which has developed to be an essential moment in the high-energy physics year: the moment for which all experimental collaborations prepare a new release of data, and which theorists await with great expectations.
-At the «Rencontres de Moriond», young scientists—both theorists and experimenters—at the post-doctoral level, meet senior researchers to discuss the results.

 Rencontres de Blois

 Since 1989 the «Rencontres de Blois» have been organised in the city of Blois, in France.
 While the Blois meetings have dealt with several topics, one of their great achievements has been to recognize (like Moriond) the cross-disciplinary field of astroparticle physics.
 The meetings have covered topics ranging from particle physics to chaos theory, life and planetary science.

 Rencontres du Vietnam

 The series «Rencontres du Vietnam»started in 1993 when Vietnam first re-opened to foreign scientists.
 The meetings are based on the same principle as for Moriond and Blois.

 Private life

 He is married to Lê Kim Ngoc since 1961.
 The couple has two adult children.
 In 1970 Vân and Ngoc established the association «Aide à l’Enfance du Vietnam», to set up the SOS Children's Village in Vietnam.